-Easter on the island of Santorini: Easter is an important celebration all over Greece but in Santorini traditional customs revive that period, making Easter even more popular.
-Preparations for Easter include white-washing the houses and yards, decorating the churches with flowers and cooking various delicacies.
-In particular, women bake tsourekia (brioches), and melitinia, the traditional Easter pastry of Santorini.
+Easter on the island of Santorini: Easter is an important celebration all over Greece.
+Particularly in Santorini, traditions are revived during that period, making Easter even more popular.
+Preparations for Easter include whitewashing the houses and yards, decorating the churches with flowers, and cooking various delicacies, like tsourekia (Greek sweet bread) and melitinia - the traditional Easter pastry of Santorini.

-On Holy Sunday, people go to the church at midnight to get to Holy Light.
-That time, many fireworks explode in the sky giving the happy message of the Resurrection of Christ.
+On Holy Sunday, people attend church at midnight to get the Holy Light.
+Many fireworks explode in the sky, spreading the message of the Resurrection of Jesus Christ.